Fengming Lin

 I received my PhD in Computer Science from the University of Leeds, supervised by Prof. Alejandro F. Frangi, Prof Yan Xia, and Dr Nishant Ravikumar.
 My doctoral research focused on artificial intelligence for vascular segmentation and modality-generalized aneurysm detection.
 Prior to that, I obtained my Master’s and Bachelor’s degrees from Shandong University, where I was supervised by Prof. Ju Liu and Prof. Qiang Wu, focusing on deep learning for medical image analysis.

-- Digital twin and virtual population construction
+- Digital twins reconstruction and virtual population generation

-I am actively involved in international collaborations on fluid dynamics modeling, generative models, and large language models for medical applications.
-Beyond research, I also serve as a reviewer for leading journals such as Medical Image Analysis, IEEE TMI, IEEE TNNLS, IEEE TAI, and PR.
+I am actively involved in international collaborations on fluid dynamics modeling, and large language models for medical applications.
+Beyond research, I also serve as a reviewer for journals (such as Medical Image Analysis, IEEE TPAMI, IEEE TMI, IEEE TNNLS, IEEE TAI, and PR) and conferences (such asISBI, MICCAI, and CVPR).

 news

-Jun 16, 2025 | Website launch announcement: the new website is now live! |
+| Mar 01, 2026 | Website launch announcement: the new website is now live! |

 selected publications